-3 Japanese Erasers that are Popular in Japan, Worth a Try
+3 Japanese Erasers that are Worth a Try

-Japanese stationery is renowned for having high-quality functions as well as being very handy.
-Despite that, the good news is that the majority of the articles are inexpensive.
+Japanese stationery is known for its high-quality functions as well as being very handy.
+Despite that, the good news is that they are inexpensive.

-I think those characteristics are derived from ingenuity and careful attention Japanese people are good at.
-Thanks to these, in fact, some articles of Japanese stationery have been big hits in recent years.
+Those characteristics probably come from the ingenuity and careful attention Japanese people are good at.
+Thanks to these traits, some stationery articles have been big hits in recent years.

-For example, the total sales amount of Pilot’s Friction erasable pen series has reached over a billion units since it went on the market in 2006.
-Also, not only pens, but there are actually many Japanese erasers that are worth a try.
+For example, the total sales of Pilot’s Friction erasable pen series have reached over a billion units since it went on the market in 2006.

 3 Japanese Erasers to Try